The Early Years Foundation Stage Curriculum

 The following form the foundation of all delivery:

-For all pupils, successful transition is a priority within, into and out of the setting.
+We want all pupils to have a successful transition into and out of our setting.

 Pupils in EYFS access a curriculum that meets the entitlements within the Early Years Foundation Stage requirements.
 The curriculum has been planned and sequenced so that new knowledge and skills can be built on what has been taught before and each child's assessed abilities.

-Children's learning is largely play-based using high quality, age appropriate resources.
+Children's learning is often play-based using high quality, age appropriate resources.
 Children are supported to join in both child-initiated and adult led activities.
+Alongside this, children will have access to group activities based on their needs.

 Our practice is largely informed by the Early Years Foundation Stage (EYFS) Framework which is adapted to meet the needs of each individual child.
 Further information about the EYFS Framework is available on the Foundation Years website.